Estate Planning and Administration

 Not sure who will make important health care and financial decisions for you when you are no longer able to do so?
 Establish a power of attorney and a living will so you can rest assured that you are covered if something were to happen to you.
 By trusting Attorney Hopkins for guidance through the living will or power of attorney process, you will feel confident in the decisions you’re making and receive the assurance that these important documents are completed properly.

-Damon C. Hopkins provides 24 years of experience to people in need of legal assistance in settling an estate of a loved one.
+Damon C. Hopkins provides more than 27 years of experience to people in need of legal assistance in settling an estate of a loved one.
 He works closely with each estate executor or administrator to ensure that he or she is involved in every facet of the administration, from the initial estate decisions to the final distribution of assets.
 At other law offices, your estate is handled by a paralegal, but not at Hopkins Law Office.
 Attorney Hopkins personally handles every estate, taking the time to learn the specific details of your case, looking out for all potential problems, and assuring the timely settlement of the estate.

 What Happens if Someone Dies Without a Will?